Read the BLOG Elevated Simplicity JOURNAL Curated Home SHOP

 I think in the beginning, some people were concerned that because I love white, my room was going to be ALL white.
 But looking at the completed space, aside from the walls and trim, a couple throw pillows, and my plaster medallion, there isn't anything white in the room.
 There is linen and leather, black metals and rustic woods.

 When adding a mix of elements you just need to remember to repeat it at least a few times in the room to keep it all from looking random.
-For example, I chose the pair of leather chairs and then also added the antique leather footstool and pillows that have a hint of leather trim.
+For example, I chose a pair of leather chairs and then also added an antique leather footstool and pillows that have a hint of leather trim.

 Pair of leather chairs Gray chair and leather footstool